Umrah: (Part 6) – Makkah al-Mukarrama

 What he didn’t mention was that on the way back from the haram, we would have to climb a hill to get to the road that leads to our hotel.
 We ended up taking a cab on our way to and from the masjid each time.
 I don’t have anything good to say about our rooms.
 Mom’s cough got worse.

-Men in Makkah, the ones we have had the pleasure to interact with at least, had short temper.
+Men in Makkah, the ones we have had to interact with at least, were short-tempered.
 The locals drive private taxis, charging us SR10-15 for a 2 minute ride.
 One of them took off while Mom was still getting in the car, resulting in muscle pain in her left arm and shoulder.
 Another one picked us up from the main entrance of haram, drove all the way around and stopped at the back entrance of the masjid.
 “Dar al salaam,” Masood told him again.
 “Bab al Salaam,” the driver gestured towards the back entrance of the masjid.
 “No, not Bab al Salaam.
 Dar al Salaam,” said Masood.
 Both men communicated in sign language with lots of Dar al salaams and Bab al salaams in between, until the driver finally announced that he didn’t know where dar al salaam was.
 Masood explained the way.

 Given the limited time that we had in Makkah and Mom’s poor health, we had decided to postpone seeing other places in the city and focused on spending most of our time in Haram.